armandoblanco/cerebral-app/_index.md

    - This is the primary user interface where operational technology (OT) frontline workers, such as mechanics, maintenance personnel, or plan managers, interact with the Cerebral system.
 Users can input their queries in natural language, which are then processed by the system to fetch relevant information or perform actions.

 2. **Redis Cache**:
-   - Utilized as a caching layer to store temporary data which may include session states, user preferences, and frequently accessed data to speed up response times.
+   - Utilized as a caching layer to store temporary data which may include session states and conversations.

 3. **Web Application**:
    - Hosts the user interface and the agent responsible for classifying questions based on the input received from the OT frontline worker.